 In military service, armament consisted of four Browning AN/M2 .50-caliber machine guns, mounted two in each wing, with 350 rounds per gun for the inboard guns and 280 rounds per gun for the outboard.

 1,988 P-51B Mustangs were built at North American’s Inglewood, California plant and another 1,750 P-51Cs were produced at Dallas, Texas.
 This was nearly 23% of the total P-51 production.

 Though the P-51D with its bubble canopy was built in far greater numbers during World War II, the earlier P-51B and P-51C Mustangs were actually faster, so many surplus airplanes were used for racing and record attempts after the war.

 In 1952, Pan American World Airways donated Excalibur III to the Smithsonian Institution.
-The airplane’s registration was cancelled 4 June 1952.
 Today, completely restored, it is on display at the Steven F. Udvar-Hazy Center in Chantilly, Virginia.